 When establishing our overall audit strategy, we set certain thresholds which help us to determine the nature, timing and extent of our audit procedures.
-When evaluating whether the effects of misstatements, both individually and on the financial statements as a whole, could reasonably influence the economic decisions of the users, we take into account the qualitative nature and the size of the misstatements.
+When evaluating whether the effects of misstatements, both individually and on the financial statements as a whole, could reasonably influence the economic decisions of the users we take into account the qualitative nature and the size of the misstatements.
 Based on our professional judgement, we determined materiality as follows:

-Group Parent company Overall materiality Overall materiality: £454,000 (2021: £298,000) Overall materiality: £454,000 (2021: £148,000) Basis for determining overall materiality 5% of Adjusted PBT 2% of Net Assets (2021: 1% of Net Assets) Rationale for benchmark applied Investors are interested in the return on their investment, especially in relation to dividends and therefore results of the year drive share price and the Group's ability to pay dividends.
-We have taken the Adjusted PBT as calculated per the Group's RNS announcements and discussed in the Financial Statements in note 2.
-The value of the company is driven by its investment in Keystone Law Limited and as such a net assets benchmark has been applied to determine overall materiality.
-Performance materiality Performance materiality: £340,000 (2021: £223,000) Performance materiality: £340,000 (2021: £111,000) Basis for determining performance materiality 75% of overall materiality 75% of overall materiality Reporting of misstatements to the Audit Committee Misstatements in excess of £22,700 and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.
-Misstatements in excess of £22,700 and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.
+Group Parent company Overall materiality £431,000 (2022: £454,000) £215,000 (2022: £454,000) Basis for determining overall materiality 4.7% of adjusted profit before tax (2022: 5% of adjusted profit before tax) 1.1% of net assets (2022: 2.4% of net assets) Rationale for benchmark applied Investors are interested in the return on their investment, particularly in relation to dividends; therefore the result for the year drives share price and the Group's ability to pay dividends.
+We have used the adjusted profit before tax as calculated per the Group's RNS announcements and as disclosed in note 2 to the financial statements.
+The value of the parent company is driven by its investment in Keystone Law Limited and as such a net assets benchmark has been applied to determine overall materiality.
+Performance materiality £323,000 (2022: 340,000) £161,000 (2022: £340,000) Basis for determining performance materiality 75% of overall materiality 75% of overall materiality Reporting of misstatements to the Audit Committee Misstatements in excess of £21,500 and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.
+Misstatements in excess of £10,700 and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.